VT-Evia/content-discipline/stage2/contentstrategyactivities.md

 #### Conducting a Content Audit

-The next stage in developing a content strategy is to conduct a content audit, which is the process of taking inventory of all existing content and then assessing the quality of that content.
+The next activity in developing a content strategy is to conduct a content audit, which is the process of taking inventory of all existing content and then assessing the quality of that content.

 The goals and scope of a content audit vary and are largely defined by the business and stakeholder needs identified in the previous stage of developing a content strategy.
 Metrics for measuring quality will also vary, but multiple resources offer excellent suggestions for metrics that can be tailored for most projects: